 When you choose this option, your device switches to the Special Spelling app, to import your word list.
 You can choose to add this as a new profile, or to replace an existing one.
 Usually you would want to add a new one.

 You can use this to send all your customisations to yourself or somebody else, as an email attachment.
 To export, simply choose this option, add the recipient to the otherwise already completed email message, and send.

-You may want to use this as a backup facility, if you've carefully added stories that you want to be sure you won't lose (e.g. if the device is damaged or lost).
-In this case, we recommend selecting Email as Special Stories, as this is the only option that allows for re-importing into Special Stories and updating subsequently.
+You may want to use this as a backup facility, if you've carefully added lots of new words, or made other changes, that you want to be sure you won't lose (e.g. if the device is damaged or lost).

-You can use Bluetooth or Wi-Fi to transfer a story of collection directly between two devices that both have Special Stories installed, without having to go via email.
-The devices must be physically close to each other, and either (a) have Wi-Fi enabled and be connected to the same Wi-Fi network, or (b) have Bluetooth enabled.
+You can use Bluetooth or Wi-Fi to transfer your customisations directly between two devices, without having to go via email.
+The devices must be physically close to each other, be running a native edition of Special Words, and either (a) have Wi-Fi enabled and be connected to the same Wi-Fi network, or (b) have Bluetooth enabled.